EMCL-Research-ITSecLab/ctf-creator/README.md

 #### Main Function Overview

-The main function orchestrates the entire setup process for the CTF-Creator, leveraging various helper functions and external libraries like Docker, Paramiko (SSH), and Click (command-line interface).
+The main function orchestrates the entire setup process for the CTF-Creator, using various helper functions and external libraries like Docker, Paramiko (SSH), and Click (command-line interface).
 Key Functionalities:

-    Loading Configuration:
-        Reads and parses a YAML configuration file (config.yaml) that defines:
-            Docker containers to be started for each user.
-            Users participating in the CTF.
-            Paths to SSH keys, WireGuard configurations, and other network details.
-            Hosts where Docker containers will run.
-            IP address subnets for network configuration.

-    Establishing Connections:
-        Sets up SSH connections using Paramiko and WireGuard connections as defined in the configuration.
-        Manages SSH agent for key-based authentication during operations.

-    Network and Container Management:
-        Cleans up existing Docker containers and networks on specified hosts to ensure a clean state.
-        Creates Docker networks for each user, ensuring isolated environments for containers.
-        Deploys specified Docker containers for each user within their respective networks.

-    Security and Configuration:
-        Handles security configurations like setting up WireGuard VPN for secure connections to Docker hosts.
-        Manages user-specific OpenVPN servers and configuration files for secure client-server communication within the CTF environment.
+        1. YAML Configuration Parsing:
+        2. SSH Connection Initialization:
+        3. Host Reachability and SSH Connectivity Check:
+        4. Cleanup of Existing Docker Containers and Networks:
+        5. Subnet Calculation and Network Setup:
+        6. OpenVPN Server Setup:
+        7. OpenVPN Configuration Management:
+        8. Docker Container Deployment:
+        9. Documentation and Output Generation:

-    Error Handling and Retry Mechanism:
+        10. Error Handling and Logging:
-        Implements error handling and retry mechanisms (via max_retries parameter) for critical operations like file downloads (using curl) and configuration modifications.
-        Ensures robustness and reliability during setup and configuration phases.

-    Output and Logging:
-        Provides informative messages using click.echo to keep users informed about the progress and status of operations.
-        Logs errors and exceptions to aid in debugging and troubleshooting.

 ## Credits

 This is the CTF-Creator programmed by Nick Nötzel under the supervision of Stefan Machmeier.